Biohazardyee/courses/Year 2/Soft Skills/Dee/IdentifyingOpportunities.md

   - new goals
 -

-A change in environment changes what you know (eg. lessons) and loops back to the beginning
+A change in environment changes what you know (e.g. lessons) and loops back to the beginning

 This whole loop leads to new firms, products or markets

 5 principles:

 1. bird in hand

 - start with what you have
-  - ask yourself what should I know
+- asked yourself what should I know
 - who I know
 - use the available resources
 - zero

 2. Affordable loss

 - make a commitment
 - find what you can lose
 - focus on downside
 - limit risks

 3. Crazy quilt

 - patchwork quilt
 - partnership and networks
 - seek funding
 - co-create new markets with interested others
 - build hive with bees

 4. Lemonade

 - sense and seize opportunities
 - don't use what if
 - transform problems into chances for growth
 - more lemon, more lemonade

 5. Pilot in the plane

 - control vs predict
 - focus on activities within control
 - action result in desired outcomes
 - don't predict the future: make your own

 - designed for older people experiencing reduced mobility
-- enable coordination and motricity
+- enable coordination and mobility
 - increase autonomy
 - amount of obstacles they might face avoided
 - reaction time